QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Introduction

 A few QoI-preserving compressors have already been proposed and applied in scientific applications to bridge the gap.
-For instance, MGARD~\cite{mgardqoi} has enabled the support for bounded linear QoIs, which is further integrated into fusion applications to preserve important derived quantities such as density~\cite{gong2021maintaining}; variations of SZ have been proposed to tackle the preservation of symbolistic QoIs~\cite{jiao2022toward}, contour tree~\cite{yan2023toposz}, and critical points in vector fields~\cite{liang2022toward, xia2024preserving}.
+For instance, MGARD~\cite{mgardqoi} has enabled the support for bounded linear QoIs, which is further integrated into fusion applications to preserve critical derived quantities~\cite{gong2021maintaining}; variations of SZ have been proposed to tackle the preservation of symbolistic QoIs~\cite{jiao2022toward}, contour tree~\cite{yan2023toposz}, and critical points in vector fields~\cite{liang2022toward, xia2024preserving}.
 Despite those efforts, several significant challenges remain unaddressed in the context of QoI reservation.
-(1) Existing QoI-preserving lossy compressors are fine-crafted analytical solutions for particular QoIs, which lose generalization and extensibility to more diverse QoI formats.
+(1) Existing QoI-preserving lossy compressors are finely crafted for particular QoIs, which lose generalization and extensibility to more diverse QoI formats.
 (2) Most existing methods rely on custom point-wise error bounds to enable the preservation of QoIs, but effectively determining or storing these error bounds is non-trivial.
-(3) Existing approaches usually tightly couple the QoI-preserving mechanism and compression pipeline, which prohibits the use of more advanced or newly developed compression methods and limits the efficiency.

-To address those challenges, we propose QPET, a novel, versatile, and portable framework based on error-bound auto-tuning to tackle the efficient preservation of symbolistic QoIs.
+(3) Existing approaches usually tightly couple the QoI-preserving mechanism and compression pipeline, which fail to leverage newly developed compression methods.
+To address those challenges, we propose \textbf{QPET}, a \textbf{novel, versatile, and portable framework for efficiently preserving symbolistic QoIs}.
 In particular, we notice that various symbolistic QoIs can be modeled in mathematical formats composed of differentiable functions.
-Moreover, the numerical approximations of the QoIs with simplified format (e.g., Taylor expansion with second-order derivatives) can provide a unified, efficient, and well-performing algorithmic routine to determine the point-wise error bounds.
-Thus, we can develop a QoI-preserving framework, which can easily adapt to diverse QoIs and the compression pipelines adopted by lossy compressors in a highly optimized scheme.
+Moreover, the numerical approximations of the QoIs with a simplified format (e.g., Taylor expansion with second-order derivatives) can provide a unified, efficient, and well-performing algorithmic routine to determine the point-wise error bounds.
+Thus, we develop a highly optimized QoI-preserving framework that can easily adapt to diverse QoIs and scientific lossy compression pipelines.
 In summary, our contributions are three-fold: